5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 </details>

 ### Workaround for Apple Music crashing in macOS Catalina
-I've noticed that Apple Music crashes on boot when running the latest version of macOS Catalina (10.15.7) – it's working fine in Big Sur and newer, though.
+I've noticed that Apple Music crashes when running the latest version of macOS Catalina (10.15.7) – it's working fine in Big Sur and newer, though.
 I am sure this is not a config issue, because: a) all other apps work as expected, b) since I know Apple Music was working on earlier builds of Catalina and c) I've seen unresolved issue reports on Apple Support Forums.

 As a workaround, you can use [Retroactive](https://github.com/cormiertyshawn895/Retroactive) to install and run older versions of iTunes (11.4 worked for me).